EasifyDev/easify-wc-plugin-v4.x/readme.txt

 * Initial release for Easify V4.x.

 == Upgrade Notice ==
-= 4.2 =
+= 4.4 =
-* Install this update to resolve issues mentioned in the changelog.
+* Install this update to add support for 3rd party WooCommerce Shipping Options.